A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Conclusion

 \subsection{Open Questions in Long-Term}

 Although the methods for realizing these long-term objectives are not fully explored, these issues are critical for the future development of ICRL.

 {\bf Theoretical Grounding for ICRL.} Many recent works have developed theoretical understandings of IRL.
-Notably, to handle the identifiability issue, \cite{kim2021reward} studied how identifiability relates to properties of the MDP model and proved necessary and sufficient conditions for identifiability in deterministic MDP with the MaxEntRL objective.
+Notably, to handle the identifiability issue, \cite{kim2021reward} studied how identifiability relates to properties of the MDP model and proved necessary and sufficient conditions for identifiability in deterministic MDP with the MEnt-RL objective.
 Alternatively, \cite{Lindner0R22} defined the feasible reward set featuring the region of rewards that can equivalently explain the expert behaviors.
 A continuing work by~\cite{metelli2023towards} formally introduced the problem of estimating the feasible reward set, the corresponding PAC requirement, and the minimax lower bound on the sample complexity.

 In the ICRL problems, it is crucial to understand the identifiability of learned constraints and the convergence of inference.
-Yet, existing research primarily focuses on inferring rewards rather than constraints.
-Contrary to the unconstrained IRL problems, the optimality of ICRL is interconnected with the nature of constraints (including hard, soft, or probabilistic constraints) and the chosen constrained optimization method, such as the Lagrange method or Interior Points Method.
-Defining the precise identifiability conditions and the feasible constraint set can be quite challenging.
-Therefore, how to develop novel strategies tailored to the unique intricacies of ICRL remains a major challenge.
+Yet, existing research primarily focuses on inferring rewards rather than constraints {\citep{metelli2021provably,Lindner0R22,metelli2023towards}}.
+Contrary to the unconstrained IRL problems, the optimality of ICRL is interconnected with the nature of constraints (including hard, soft, or probabilistic constraints) and the chosen constrained optimization method, such as the Lagrange method or {Interior Point Methods}.
+Defining the precise identifiability conditions and the feasible constraint set can be quite challenging. {Recently, an ICRL study~\citep{yue2024provably} defined the feasible constraint set for ICRL problems.
+However, their focus was primarily on simplified discrete environments.} Therefore, how to develop novel strategies tailored to the unique intricacies of ICRL still remains a major challenge.